My phone vibrates. Another text.

 We all have so much light; so much pain; so much hope inside us.
 We are, all of us, full of life and struggle and suffering and grace.

 You usually prefer working alone and not in groups.
-You are likely known to be a visionary and entrepreneurial thinker.
+You are known to be a visionary and entrepreneurial thinker.
 Often gifted at surrounding yourself with people with complimentary skill sets, you are seen as strategic, thoughtful and inventive.
 You have a keen ability to understand systems and the big picture and people appreciate your ability to solve complex problems.
 A valuable member of any team, you often feel uncomfortable working too closely with others.
 And you certainly don’t want to feel indebted to anyone else.

 Those close to you would describe you as smart, insightful, thoughtful, analytical and visionary.

 People around you see your ability to gather information from diverse sources and make sense of it in ways that express the complexity and depth of the issue.
 All this knowledge and thinking is important to you and may even horde information and feel ambivalent about sharing it with the world.
-You appear emotionally detached and aloof.
+Type 5’s can appear emotionally detached and aloof.
 While you look in control to the outside world, you may actually feel quite alone and isolated.
 You have a strong ability to compartmentalize people, memories and emotions in ways that allow you to further observe and understand.

 You love people but you also find them exhausting.
-Having to make small talk or connect in ways that feel superficial drains your energy even more.
+Having to make small talk or connect in ways that feels superficial drains your energy even more.
 People see you as smart yet emotionally detached.
 You know that your mind is a great asset.
 So much so that you may ignore or neglect the rest of your being – body and heart.
 Anxiety can take over when you rely too heavily on your mind to navigate through your life.